fpjohnston/TECO-64/doc/glossary.md

-A read-only flag, referenced by the ^E command that specifies whether the previous append from the input file terminated because of encountering a form feed character in the input file, or because the text buffer became nearly full.
+A read-only flag, referenced by the ^E command that specifies whether the previous append from the input file terminated because of encountering a form feed character in the input file, or because the edit buffer became nearly full.
 The value of this flag is automatically set to -1 by TECO if input is terminated by the presence of a form feed character in the input file.